Note No. 2 Material accounting policies

 Deferred tax liabilities and assets are measured at the tax rates that are expected to apply in the period in which the liability is settled or the asset realised, based on tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period.

-assets reflects the tax consequences that would follow from the manner in which the Company expects, at the end of the reporting period, to recover or settle the carrying amount of its assets and liabilities.
+The measurement of deferred tax liabilities and assets reflects the tax consequences that would follow from the manner in which the Company expects, at the end of the reporting period, to recover or settle the carrying amount of its assets and liabilities.

 Deferred tax assets include Minimum Alternate Tax (MAT) paid in accordance with the tax laws in India, which is likely to give future economic benefits in the form of availability of set-off against future tax liability.
-Accordingly, Mat is recognised as deferred tax asset in the Standalone Balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be realised.
+Accordingly, MAT is recognised as deferred tax asset in the Standalone Balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be realised.

 2.6.3 Current and deferred tax for the year